Huzzahd/Pocora-FW-English-Translation/README.md

 ### Notes

 The game is by default in Fullscreen Mode, which, as the game is very old (2004), may not run well on OSes older than Windows XP.
 It is recommended you go to Options > Screen Mode and choose either Windowed Mode or Safe Fullscreen Mode.

+There may also be issues launching the game, as reported by some users.
+In these cases, changing the program's compatibility setting to Windows XP should solve it.
+As a last resort, you may try setting your system locale to japanese, or using a locale emulator.

 ## Safety